Worldwide increase in HIV, syphilis, chlamydia

 New infections with syphilis were by far the rarest in 2016

-Gonococci are also comparatively harmless (colloquially called gonorrhea).
-This infects 87 million (23%) people annually.
-In addition to the mucous membranes of the urinary tract and sexual organs, these often also attack the conjunctiva of the eyes.
-At best they only cause conjunctivitis, but at worst they can also lead to blindness.
+Equally comparatively harmless are gonococci (colloquially known as gonorrhea).
+This infects 87 million (23%) people each year.
+In addition to the mucous membranes of the urinary tract and genital organs, these often also attack the conjunctiva of the eyes.
+At best they only cause conjunctivitis, but at worst they can lead to blindness.

-Especially since in the regions critical from a sexual medicine point of view there is often not even the possibility of antibiotic treatment of conjunctivitis.
-Relatively few people became infected in 2016 with syphilis, the second worst sexually transmitted disease after AIDS.
-6.3 million people or just under 2% of newly infected people contracted syphilis during the course of the year.
+Especially since in the regions that are critical from the point of view of sexual medicine there is often not even the possibility of an antibiotic treatment of conjunctivitis.
+Relatively few people became infected with syphilis, the second most serious STD after AIDS, in 2016.
+6.3 million people, or just under 2% of those newly infected, contracted syphilis during the year.

-However, the main reason for this is not that this sexually transmitted disease is rare or not particularly contagious per se.
+However, the main reason for this is not that this STD is rare per se or not particularly contagious.
 Rather, this is due to the severe, not to be overlooked consequences and the high fatality (i.e. mortality rate) of syphilis.

 The good news

-Sexually transmitted diseases are easy to prevent and can be easily cured
+STDs are easy to prevent and well curable

-The main problem with all sexually transmitted diseases, apart from AIDS, is, as so often, not that they are not easy to treat.
-Rather, the difficulty is to detect and treat them in time in countries where medical care is not as good as in the countries of the so-called First World, to which Germany belongs.
+The main problem with all STDs apart from AIDS is, as is often the case, that they are not easy to treat in principle.
+Rather, the difficulty is to notice and treat them in time in countries where medical care is not as good as in the countries of the so-called First World, which includes Germany.

-Even a proper education and prevention is often much more difficult than in this country.
-Nevertheless, even the Germans should not evade the debate on this important issue.
+Also a proper education and prevention is often much more difficult than in this country.
+Nevertheless, the Germans should not avoid dealing with this important issue.